THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The luxury goods sector is influenced by changing consumer tastes, preferences and lifestyles in the various regions in which it operates.
 The Moncler Group’s success is significantly influenced by the image, reputation and recognition of its brands.
 If in the future the Group is not able, through its products and initiatives, to maintain the image, reputation and recognition of its brands, sales and economic results may be affected.

 The Group therefore constantly strives to maintain and increase the strength of the Moncler and Stone Island brands, with a focus on product quality, innovation, communication and the development of its distribution model according to criteria of selectivity, quality and sustainability, including when it comes to the selection of counterparties with which to operate.
-The Group integrates sustainability assessments, including those related to compliance with local values
+The Group integrates sustainability assessments, including those related to compliance with local values (religious, cultural and social) into its communication and marketing strategies, out of a belief that the continuous creation of value for all its stakeholders is a fundamental priority in strengthening its reputation.

 RISKS RELATED TO RELATIONS WITH THIRD-PARTY PRODUCERS

-The Moncler Group directly manages the development of its collections as well as the purchase or selection of raw materials, whereas for the garment packaging phase it relies on both own factories and independent third parties that operate under the Group’s close supervision (façon manufacturers).
+The Moncler Group directly manages the development of its collections as well as the purchase or selection of raw materials, whereas for the garment manufacturing phase it relies on both own factories and independent third parties that operate under the Group’s close supervision (façon manufacturers).

 Although the Group does not depend to a significant extent on any façon manufacturer, the suspension or termination of a relationship with some of the most significant façon manufacturers could adversely affect the Group’s business, with consequences for its sales and earnings.

 The Moncler Group constantly monitors the supply chain of third-party manufacturers in order to ensure, in addition to requirements of high quality and financial reliability, full compliance with labour laws, worker safety and the environment and the principles of its Supplier Code of Ethics and Conduct through audits at third party contractors and their sub-suppliers.
-However, there is still a risk that a counterparty will not fully comply with the contracts entered into with Moncler in terms of quality, timeliness of deliveries and compliance with the applicable regulations.

 RISKS ASSOCIATED WITH THE RETAIL DISTRIBUTION NETWORK

-With the Moncler brand, the Moncler Group generates most of its revenues through the retail channel, consisting of directly operated single-brand stores (DOSs) and the online store, whereas the Stone Island brand is more exposed to the wholesale channel (58% of 2023 revenues).
-Over the years, the Group has demonstrated its ability to open new stores in the most prestigious locations in
+With the Moncler brand, the Moncler Group generates most of its revenues through the retail channel, consisting of directly operated single-brand stores (DOSs) and the online store, whereas the Stone Island brand has progressively reduced its exposure to the wholesale channel and it now has a balanced exposure between the two channels.
+Over the years, the Group has demonstrated its ability to open new stores in the most prestigious locations in major world cities and in top-tier department stores, despite the competition between operators in the luxury goods sector to secure such positions, which is very strong.

 In addition, by its nature, the retail business has a higher incidence of fixed costs, mainly relating to lease agreements.
 Although management has demonstrated its ability to develop profitable retail business over the years, a potential slowdown in sales in specific geographical areas could reduce the Group’s ability to turn a profit.